greduan/godo/README.md

 ## Contributing

-If you'd like to contribute to this project's source code just go ahead and fork the repo (you'll need a BitBucket account for that) and then make a pull request.
+If you'd like to contribute to this project's source code just go ahead and fork the repo (you'll need a GitHub account for that) and then make a pull request.

 For commit message guidelines (which apply to all of my repos) please visit this website by [tpope](https://github.com/tpope): [Stop writing rambling commit